Safe Surf Lab

 Key features

-• Auto-fill & Auto-login: Automatically fills in login credentials and other form data (like addresses and payment info) on websites and apps.
+• Autofill & Auto-login: Automatically fills in usernames, passwords, and other personal data on websites and apps, saving significant time.

-• Dark Web Monitoring: Scans the dark web for your email addresses and other sensitive data, alerting you if it finds any breaches.
+• Dark Web Monitoring: Scans the dark web for your email addresses and alerts you if any of your credentials have been compromised in a data breach.

-• VPN (Virtual Private Network): Provides a basic VPN service to encrypt your internet connection and hide your IP address, especially useful on public Wi-Fi.
+• VPN (Virtual Private Network): Included in Premium and Family plans, it encrypts your internet connection to protect your privacy, especially on public Wi-Fi.

 How it actually performs